 How can I support those still in Ukraine and those fleeing the violence?

-At this time, all gifts to UMCOR’s International Disaster Response and Recovery Advance will be used to assist those who remain in Ukraine and those who have fled the violence to neighboring nations.
-Gifts can be made in the following ways:
+Gifts to support those who remain in Ukraine and those who have fled to neighboring nations can be made in the following ways:

 - Online at https://umcmission.org/advance-project/982450